Employee recognition during difficult times, when done effectively, can elicit support, dedication, and commitment from employees.

 The platform can enable managers and co-workers to send appreciation/ ‘thank you’ emails to their co-workers.

-If you cannot thank someone in person, a digital ‘Thank You’ might also work.
+If you cannot thank someone in person, a digital ‘Thank You’ might work as well.

-Electronic gift cards are an effective way to recognize employees, and using them during the COVID-19 crisis makes sense.
+Electronic gift cards are an effective way to recognize employees, and using them during difficult times is a sensible approach.

-Employee recognition software platforms, such as HiFives, provide employees with hundreds of gift cards that can be received via email.
+Employee recognition software platforms, such as HiFives, offer employees hundreds of gift cards that can be delivered via email.

 Employees can use these gift cards to buy groceries, other essentials, fashion and lifestyle products, dining and food delivery, travel and entertainment, etc.

-Platforms like HiFives enable employees to select their preferred brand of gift cards based on their specific needs and preferences.
+Platforms like HiFives enable employees to choose gift card brands that best match their needs and preferences.

 Acknowledging and appreciating employees on organization-wide platforms can go a long way in boosting their morale and keeping them motivated.